mzfrrh/OSProject/README.md

 1. What is default OS used to run the virtual environment for codespaces. ***(1 mark)*** __Linux Ubuntu__.
 2. What are the two options of ram, disk and vcpu configuration you can have in running codespaces . ***(1 mark)*** __2-core,8GB RAM,32GB &__.
-__4-core,16GB RAM ,32GB__
+__4-core,16GB RAM,32GB__

-3. Why must we commit and sync our current work on source control? ***(1 mark)*** __To prevent data loss, and it ensures that collaborators have access to the most up-to-date version of the code.__.
+3. Why must we commit and sync our current work on source control? ***(1 mark)*** __To prevent data loss, and it ensures that collaborators have access to the most up-to-date version of the code__.

 ## Exploring the Terminal